ILESKOV/Lottery/helpers/docs/index.md

 _endLottery() calls _pickWinner(), which in turn calls the requestRandomWords function from VRFv2

+Requirements:

-At least one participant is required to call this function_
+- At least one participant is required to allow owner call this function.
+- `_lotteryState` must be in `OPEN` state.
+- `_lotteryBalance` must be equal to or greater than 100 tokens.

+Emits a {RequestedRandomness} event._

 ### _pickWinner